bigjohnson/8052Explorer/README.md

 Writed in c program language and compiled with SDCC 4.2.0, the cpu selection, oscillator clock and serial speed are choosed in the makefile.

+You need also the gnu make command to compile the firmware.

+Sdcc binary and make must be in command path.

 If you want burn a micro with the copiled file, without compiling yourelf, use the firmware build/8052Explorer.hex

 You should connect three led to: